 Pictured from “the roll” series is: grilled honey pork with holy basil and chilli in a sweet potato bun, topped with a soft-boiled egg and fried chilli.

-- The menu: from 2024 there will be two new main dishes – lamb cutlets in red curry with green banana, served with Thai jasmine rice, five-spice braised soft-boiled egg, stir-fried green beans, and Thai grilled sweetcorn; Prawns in red curry with pineapple (Gaeng Khua), served with Thai jasmine rice, Thai turnip omelette, and stir-fried aubergines with sweet basil.
+• The menu: two main dishes – lamb cutlets in red curry with green banana, served with Thai jasmine rice, five-spice braised soft-boiled egg, stir-fried green beans, and Thai grilled sweetcorn; Prawns in red curry with pineapple (gaeng khua), served with Thai jasmine rice, Thai turnip omelette, and stir-fried aubergines with sweet basil.

 For more information on airline catering, see our feature: